-- NOTICE Pressure and Flow Verify that the air supply system has capacity to supply your 3.1.1 air hoist with required pressure and flow.
+- 3.1.1 Pressure and Flow Verify that the air supply system has capacity to supply your air hoist with required pressure and flow.
 Otherwise the hoist may operate poorly or may fail to operate.
-See Section 3.2. - CAUTION Lubrication The hoist requires lubrication for proper operation.
-The oil in the air 3.1.2 supply is the primary source of lubrication to the hoist.
-Therefore, a dedicated air supply lubricator must be used with the hoist.
-Refer to Section 3.3. - Air Quality Good air quality is essential to prevent damage to your hoist and to 3.1.3 ensure its proper operation.
+See Section 3.2. - 3.1.2 Air Quality Good air quality is essential to prevent damage to your hoist and to ensure its proper operation.
 The air must be clean and free of debris such as dirt and rust.
 Refer to Section 3.4 for filtration requirements.
 The air must also be dry; free of moisture and water.
-Refer to Section 3.5.
+Refer to Section 3.5. - 3.1.3 This hoist is equipped with a lube-free vane motor that does not require lubrication of the supply air for operation.
+However, if the hoist supply air is lubricated, there is no disadvantage.
+For further information, see Section 3.2.